City Districts of Pakistan: Sindh Province

 During 14 Aug 2001 to 2011, Karachi Division was abolished and all of the five districts (at that time) of Karachi were merged into single city district, forming city district government Karachi i.e CDGK.

 Punjab Province

 On 14 Aug 2001, 5 major urban districts of Punjab were given the status of City Districts.
 These Districts were the Headquarters of Divisions of Punjab before 2001.
-The Bahawalpur, Dera Ghazi Khan and Sargodha Division headquarters were not included in city districts due to semi-urban status.
+The Bahawalpur and Dera Ghazi Khan headquarters were not included in city districts due to semi-urban status.